jlmelville/smallvis/docs/spectral.md

 Eigenvectors aren't defined to have any particular length.
 Different software will return the eigenvectors with different lengths, so you will need to make a decision about their length.
-The Laplacian Eigenmaps literature often refers to the smallest eigenvectors as a vector of 1s, so you could do that.
+The Laplacian Eigenmaps literature often refers to the smallest eigenvector $v_{rw,1}$ as a vector of 1s, so you could do that.
 The actual length will then depend on the dimensions of your matrices.
 The other obvious choice is to scale all the vectors to unit length.

+Because of the relationship between the eigenvectors of $L_{rw}$ and $L_{sym}$ described above, if you go with all 1s for $L_{rw}$ then smallest eigenvector of
+$L_{sym}$ is $D^{1/2}$.
+Knowing this may have some practical value: most eigenvector software routines let you supply a guess for at least one of the eigenvectors so this is an easy choice involving numbers you already have to hand.

 Forgetting to scale eigenvector output has been a common cause of temporary panic and wild goose chasing on my part when writing this document.

 ## Laplacian Eigenmaps